adaltas/node-csv-docs/src/documents/transform/index.html.md

 The source code uses modern JavaScript features and run natively in Node 7.6+.
 For older browsers or older versions of Node, use the module inside "./lib/es5".

-### Callback API

-`transform(data, handler, [options], callback)`
+Data is expected to be an array of records.
+Records may be provided in any form such as a string, an array or an object.
+Options can be placed in any positions despite being represented as the second argument.

 ### [Node.js Stream API][stream]

+It implements the native Node.js [transform stream][stream] which is both readable and writable.

+This is the recommended approach if you need a maximum of power.
+It ensures scalability by treating your data as a stream from the source to the destination and support all the options available.

 `transform(data, [options], handler, [options], [callback])`

 For additionnal usage and example, you may refer to [example page](/transform/examples/),
 [the "samples" folder][transform-samples] and [the "test" folder][transform-test].

+### Callback API

+The callback API support all the available options and will fit all the data into memory.
+It must be used only when the input source is not too big.

+`transform(data, [options], handler, callback)`

+### Sync API

+The sync API is here for conveniency.
+Due to its synchronous nature, not all options are honored.
+User handler functions must only be written as synchronous.

+`const data = transform(data, [options], handler)`

 ## Options and properties

 Options include:

 *   `parallel` (number)
      The number of transformation callbacks to run in parallel, default to "100".
 *   `consume` (boolean)
     In the absence of a consumer, like a stream.Readable, trigger the consumption of the stream.
 *   `params` (anything)
     Pass user defined parameters to the user handler as last argument.

 Available properties:

 *    `transform.running`
       The number of transformation callback being run at a given time.
 *    `transform.started`
       The number of transformation callback which have been initiated.
 *    `transform.finished`
       The number of transformation callback which have been executed.

 ## Synchronous versus asynchronous execution